kaninde/kaninde.github.io/nutrisync/about_nutrisync_en.md

-# About Convertool
+# About NutriSync

-Welcome to **Convertool**, the ultimate tool for unit conversions designed to simplify your daily life.
-With a sleek, user-friendly interface, Convertool helps you convert a wide variety of units efficiently and accurately.
+Welcome to **NutriSync**, the essential tool for clinical nutrition professionals who need to manage inventory and streamline supply orders in private practice, home care, hospitals, or long-term care.

+With a clean and professional interface, NutriSync offers powerful features that ensure accurate supply tracking and smart ordering decisions.

 ---

 ## Features

-- **Comprehensive Unit Support:** Convert length, weight, volume, temperature, and more.
-- **Intuitive Design:** Minimalist cards make navigation and usage simple.
-- **Real-time Updates:** Changes in one unit automatically update others.
-- **Global Compatibility:** Supports localization for multiple languages.
+- **Smart Inventory Control:** Track stock levels of enteral formulas, supplements, and feeding supplies per patient.
+- **Automated Purchase Orders (PDF):** Generate ready-to-print orders based on consumption and stock status.
+- **Forecasts & Insights:** Anticipate when items will run out based on personalized intake patterns.
+- **Offline Access:** Work without internet and sync automatically when reconnected.
+- **Localized Experience:** Available in multiple languages for global accessibility.

 ---

 ## Our Mission

-Our goal is to provide a seamless and reliable experience for users worldwide, ensuring that unit conversion is no longer a hassle.
+Our mission is to support safe and efficient nutritional care by simplifying the logistics of supply management—so professionals can focus on what truly matters: patient health.

 ---